saumilyagupta/Chanakya/README.md

 ```

 ---

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

----

 ## 📄 License

 This project is provided for educational purposes.
 Please respect NCERT's terms of service and copyright policies when using downloaded materials.